pockerman/cuberl/examples/rl/rl_example_13/rl_example_13.md

 ## The ```PolicyNetImpl``` class

-Below is the code for the network that implements the policy we want to use
+Below is the code for the network that implements the policy we want to use.
+The network specification is taken from <a href="https://github.com/pytorch/examples/blob/main/reinforcement_learning/reinforce.py">reinforce.py</a>.
+However, feel free to expeiment with this.

 ```
 const uint_t L1 = 4;